zerotier/zeronsd/README.md

 ZeroNS provides names that are a part of Central's configured _networks_; once provided a network it:

 - Listens on the local interface joined to that network -- you will want to start one ZeroNS per ZeroTier network.
+- Provides general DNS by forwarding all queries to `/etc/resolv.conf` resolvers that do not match the TLD, similar to `dnsmasq`.
 - Tells Central to point all clients that have the "Manage DNS" settings turned **on** to resolve to it.
 - Finally, sets a provided TLD (`.domain` is the default), as well as configuring `A` (IPv4) and `AAAA` (IPv6) records for:
   - Member IDs: `zt-<memberid>.<tld>` will resolve to the IPv4/v6 addresses for them.